marcnol/pyHiM/docs/source/getting_started/tutorials/run_pyhim_nb.md

 # Tutorial for pyHiM notebook

-*A jupyter notebook is an interactive file where you can find both markdown text and executable code with its outputs dispayed.*
+*A jupyter notebook is an interactive file where you can find both markdown text and executable code with its outputs displayed.*

-To run by yourself the [pyHiM tutorial](notebooks/full_pyHiM_run.ipynb), follow these steps:

-## Install and configurate JupyterLab
+## Install and configure JupyterLab

 1. Activate your [conda environment](../quick_install.md#create-conda-enviroment) for pyHiM:
 ```sh